onlabsorg/swan-js/docs/builtins.md

 ----------------------------------------------------------------------------
 This function loads the swan standard module identified by `id` and returns it as a Namespace item.

-If `id` is a tuple, it applies only to its first item.
+If `id` is a tuple, it returns the corresponding tuple of modules.

 `type: Item x -> Text t`
 ----------------------------------------------------------------------------
-Given any item it returns the name of its type; i.e.:
+Given any item, it returns the name of its type; i.e.:

 - it returns`"Bool"` if x is a Bool item
 - it returns`"Numb"` if x is a Numb item